getanteon/anteon-helm-charts/charts/anteon/README.md

 kubectl get storageclass
 ```

-There are three persistent volume claims in the Ddosify chart: `InfluxDB`, `Postgres`, and `SeaweedFS`.
+There are three persistent volume claims in the Anteon chart: `InfluxDB`, `Postgres`, and `SeaweedFS`.
 In this example, we are using the `nfs-client` storage class.

 You can set the storage class name for each PVC in two ways.